Plagiatus/datapacks/homes/README.md

 - Homes are running out ~3 years (real time) after you've created them.
 If this is a concern for you, reach out to me and I'll let you know how to extend it by another 3 years.
 - Homes work up to 2^25 - 1 (33554431) blocks in both positive and negative x and z direction as well as 0-255 in y direction.
 This covers the whole possible minecraft world.
 Don't try to set a Home at the Farlands is what I'm trying to say.

+#### Uninstalling
+To remove all traces of the pack from your world you can run the `homes:uninstall` function before you deactivate the datapack (or delete it from your world folder). **This will remove all set homes for everyone** as well as remove all the scoreboard objectives it's using.
+If you just deactivate the pack and reactivate it again afterwards, all the homes will still be there.

 ### Contact

 If you have any questions, concerns, praise or found a bug, you can contact me directly at [contact@plagiatus.net](mailto:contact@plagiatus.net) or use my [contact form](http://plagiatus.net/#contact).